Do Hedgehogs Need Baths? And, How to Do It?

 – If you notice there is still excess dirt in your hedgehog’s quills, take a soft-bristled toothbrush and gently scrub the quills.

-– Gently wrap up your hedgehog in a clean towel, and pat dry.
+– Gently wrap your hedgehog in a clean towel and pat dry.

 – They are difficult to dry since it’s hard to pat the water between the quills dry, and are very temperature sensitive, so make sure to keep them inside the house as they are drying.

-Hamor Hallow Hedgehogs (licensed breeder and family owned) suggests putting a nice snuggle sack after their bath (basically a tiny fleece sleeping bag) or small towel into the hedgehog’s cage so that they can stay warm while drying out.
+Hamor Hollow Hedgehogs (licensed breeder and family-owned) suggests putting a nice snuggle sack after their bath (basically a tiny fleece sleeping bag) or a small towel into the hedgehog’s cage so that they can stay warm while drying out.

-They also warn to take the snuggle sack or towel out after the hedgehog is dry, about ten (10) minutes, so that they do not become bothered by the damp fabric.
+They also warn to take the snuggle sack or towel out after the hedgehog is dry for about ten (10) minutes so that they do not become bothered by the damp fabric.